 Prayer: Heavenly Father, may we be faithful to You in what You ask us to do.
 Protect us from allowing discouragement to destroy us and doubt to defeat us.
 In Jesus’ Name, Amen.

-Scripture for Today: Galatians 6:9 And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.
+Scripture for Today: Galatians 6:9 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.